Bonita “Bonnie” Schuh

 September 7, 1950 - January 24, 2026Obituary

 Bonita “Bonnie” Marie (Young) Schuh, 75, of Mitchell, SD, passed away on Saturday, January 24, 2026, surrounded by family at Sanford USD Medical Center in Sioux Falls.
-The family will have a private celebration of Bonnie’s life.
+Military Honors memorial service will be held at 11:30 AM Saturday, May 30, at the Servicemen’s Memorial Cemetery outdoor shelter in Mitchell, with luncheon to follow at Bittner Funeral Chapel.

-Bonita, or "Bonnie" as she was known to everyone, or "Lil Boppa" (Maylon is Big Boppa) as she was lovingly known by her grandkids and great grandkids, was born the eldest of eleven siblings in Mitchell on September 7, 1950, to Ralph and Patricia (Chivington) Young.
-She met her husband, Maylon Schuh, at the tender age of 14, when she worked at Charlie's Pizza.
+Bonita, or “Bonnie” as she was known to everyone, or “Lil Boppa” (her husband, Maylon, is Big Boppa) as she was lovingly known by her grandkids, was born the eldest of eleven siblings in Mitchell on September 7, 1950, to Ralph and Patricia (Chivington) Young.
+She met her husband, Maylon, at the tender age of 14 while working at Charlie’s Pizza.

-The high school sweethearts were married on March 6, 1971, and Bonnie and Maylon went on to have five children: Aaron, Tanya, Dawn, and Amanda.
+The high school sweethearts were married on March 6th, 1971.
+Bonnie and Maylon went on to have five children, 15 grandchildren, and 4 great grandchildren.

-Between spoiling her grandchildren and great-grandchildren, and visiting her children and grandchildren who live a bit farther away, Bonnie still found time to help Maylon in numerous projects for friends and family, and time to host massive parties for Thanksgiving, Christmas, Easter, the spring Fish Fry, and the huge annual Family Reunion, to name just a few.
-Bonnie was truly the matriarch, pulling her family together and providing an opportunity for the family to be together.
+Between spoiling her grand and great-grandchildren and visiting her children and grandchildren who lived farther away, she still found time to help with numerous projects for friends and family.
+Bonnie and Maylon hosted massive parties for Thanksgiving, Christmas, Easter, their annual spring Fish-Fry, and the huge annual Family Reunion.
+Bonnie was truly the matriarch, pulling her family and close friends together.
 She will be missed beyond measure.

-Bonnie is survived by her beloved husband Maylon; children: Aaron (Anita) Schuh of Germany; Tanya (Ben) Culver of Mitchell; Dawn Pfiester of Mitchell, Amanda (David) Sheets of Mitchell; grandchildren: Kennedy Schuh, Olivia Schuh, Dakotah Poitras, Dillon (MacKayla) Schuh, Desarae (Justin) van Niekerk, Damon Culver, Dominik Culver, Korbin Culver; Percy (lan) Day, DJ Sheets Ill, Aylon Sheets; great grand-children: Kenzley and Grayson van Niekerk, Derrek Poitras, and Nohra May Schuh; siblings: Bob (Sandi) Young, Beve Mowry, Brenda Young, Randy (Tami) Young, Roger (Shari) Young, Rolly (Noreen) Young, Rus (Vickie) Young, Rex (Tami) Young, and Beth (Steve) Lillie.
+Bonnie is survived by her beloved husband Maylon; Children: Aaron (Anita) Schuh of Colorado, Schane Schuh of Custer, Tanya (Ben) Culver of Mitchell, Dawn Pfiester of Mitchell, Amanda (David) Sheets of Mitchell; Grandchildren: Kennedy & Olivia Schuh, Dakota Poitras, Dillon (MacKayla) Schuh, Desarae (Justin) van Niekerk, Riley & Jacob & Macy Schuh, Damon & Dominik & Korbin Culver, Percy (Ian) Day, DJ & Aylon Sheets; Great grandchildren: Kenzley & Grayson van Kiekerk, Derrek Poitras and Nohra Schuh; Siblings: Bob (Sandi) Young, Beve Mowry, Brenda Young, Randy (Tami) Young, Roger (Shari) Young, Rolly (Noreen) Young, Russ (Vickie) Young, Rex (Tami) Young and Beth (Steve) Lillie Nieces and Nephews… too numerous to count.

 was so much to many family & friends!
 All those times at the Schrank New Year’s Day gathering.
 She was always diligently working on the family tree.